 Apps using the Heroku-16 stack will continue to run, but should be upgraded to a more recent stack to maintain access to security updates, technical support, and the ability to deploy new code.

-In accordance with Heroku's stack update policy, support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
-For Ubuntu 16.04, Canonical’s standard support ends in April 2021.
+Support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
+Heroku-16 is based upon Ubuntu 16.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ended on April 30th, 2021.

 - Dec 11, 2020: Heroku-16 stack was deprecated.

-- June 1, 2021: No further builds (code deployments) will be allowed for Heroku-16 apps.
-All other non-build functionality will continue to work, and the apps will continue to run.
+- June 1, 2021: No further builds (code deployments) will be allowed for any Heroku-16 apps, including those used by Review Apps and Heroku CI.
+All other non-build functionality will continue to work, and existing apps will continue to run.